hunter-koppen/RegionSelector/README.md

 - Example implementation for all dutch municipalities
 - Included data for dutch provinces and zipcodes aswell, all come with an easy generate button

-## Usage
+## Setup
+1. Download the Accordion and Data widgets module from the marketplace if you hav'nt already
-1. Add a Google Maps API key to the GoogleAPIKey constant.
+2. Add a Google Maps API key to the GoogleAPIKey constant.
-2. Setup the needed userroles for the module
+3. Setup the needed userroles for the module
-3. Add the SNIP_RegionData snippet to a backend page
+4. Add the SNIP_RegionData snippet to a backend page
-4. Add the SNIP_MapView snippet to a frontend page
+5. Add the SNIP_MapView snippet to a frontend page
-5. Run the app, navigate to the regiondata page created in step 3, click on the generate button on each tab (start with province, then municipality and then zipcodes).
+6. Run the app, navigate to the regiondata page created in step 3, click on the generate button on each tab (start with province, then municipality and then zipcodes).
-6. Navigate to the front-end page and check if it works, after (de)selected the correct data you can use the Apply Changes button to save the selecting.
+7. Navigate to the front-end page and check if it works, after (de)selected the correct data you can use the Apply Changes button to save the selecting.

 ## Customization
 *In case of reusing the dutch municipalities data*